lighterim/lighterim/docs/intro.md

 Horizen/ZKVerify provides the necessary infrastructure and runtime environment for the specialized ZKP generation and verification processes within the Lighter.IM Protocol.

 Lighter.IM utilizes ZKVerify to achieve **cross-chain verifiability** and standardize the proof mechanism.
 This strategic partnership allows the computationally intensive ZKP verification to be offloaded to the ZKVerify application chain.
-The result is then securely communicated back to the Lighter.IM main contract on the Base chain via a **state aggregation and relay** mechanism (Confirmed by user).
+The result is then securely communicated back to the Lighter.IM main contract on the multi-chain via a **state aggregation and relay** mechanism.
 This approach significantly optimizes Gas costs and enhances the overall efficiency of the transaction finalization on the destination chain.

 ### 3.2.
 Privacy Assurance via zkTLS Session